joaoabotelho/Remote-Challenge/README.md

 ### Use of GenServer

 It's only used one GenServer and with this every request is handled in sequential order.
-This is a bootleneck and can be avoided by using a pool of GenServers, reducing the cluster of requests.
+This can be a bootleneck and should be avoided by using a pool of GenServers, reducing the cluster of requests.

 ### Cron Job